Health situation in Gaza - 4 February 2009

 According to MoH/WHO operation room in Ramallah, 96% of the priority drugs at the central levels have been either delivered or committed and 81% of the priority disposables were either delivered or are in the pipeline.

-At peripheral level, a full stock of pharmaceuticals is available at all MoH hospitals while some items are still in shortage at some PHC centers, especially in North Gaza, Khan Younis and the Middle Zone.
+At peripheral level, a full stock of pharmaceuticals is available at all MoH hospitals while some items are still in shortage at some PHC centres, especially in North Gaza, Khan Younis and the Middle Zone.

 WHO is undertaking a needs and health facilities assessment that is coordinated with Health Cluster partners.
 NGOs and doctors have also been asked to coordinate with WHO in Rafah and Jerusalem, as well as the MoH Operations Room in Ramallah, before deployment of health personnel into Gaza to ensure that the specialties being offered are needed by health services there.